nbaxter13/nbaxter13.github.io/_posts/2014-11-12-Updated-Models-for-CRC-using-Microbiome-Data.md

 This is the heuristic I decided to use.
 First I calculated all possible 3-OTU models (4.869634 &times; 10<sup>6</sup> combinations).
 Then, rather than test all possible 4-OTU models (3.72527 &times; 10<sup>8</sup>), I took the top 100 of the 3-OTUs models and sequentially added each of the 309 OTUs to them.
 This resulted approximately 3.09 &times; 10<sup>4</sup> 4-OTU models and saved lots of time.
 I then took the 100 best of those 4-OTU models and again added each of the 309 OTUs to them.
 I repeated this process up to 10-OTU models.

-Here's an example for the 4 OTU models
+Here's an example for the 4 OTU models...

 {% highlight r %}
 library(gtools)